esl/code-beam-america/_talks/otp-update.md

 - _participants/ingela-andin.md

 ---
-Update from the OTP Core Team on their work.
+Ingela will give updates on what the OTP Core Team has done in the last few months, what projects they’re working on, what’s going on on the research side, and what features will be in the next release.